DKIM CNAME Records Office 365: A Step-by-Step Guide

 Getting your DKIM records set up is a fantastic first step, but the work doesn’t stop there.
 Think of it like planting a garden; you can’t just walk away after putting the seeds in the ground.
 You have to tend to it.
 Maintaining your DKIM setup is crucial for keeping your email deliverability high and your domain reputation secure over the long term.
 This isn’t about constant, tedious work.
 It’s about building a few straightforward habits that will protect your email outreach and ensure your messages consistently land where they belong.

-Perform Regular Checks and Updates
+Perform Regular Checks on Your Records

 It’s a good idea to check on your DKIM configuration periodically, not just when you think there’s a problem.
 Regular testing is an essential step for ensuring the highest level of email security and catching issues before they impact your campaigns.
 Things can change—your domain registrar might update its interface, or a setting within Office 365 could be altered—that might interfere with your setup without you realizing it.
 A quick check-in every quarter is a smart move.
 You can use the same DNS checker tools or email header analyzers you used during the initial setup.
 This simple habit helps you stay ahead of any potential problems and keep your emails flowing smoothly to the inbox.